ShrithikShahapure/certified-aws-advanced-networking-specialty/08-hybrid-networking/global-accelerator.md

 ## CloudFront vs Global Accelerator

 - CloudFront moves the content closer to the customer by caching it on the Edge Location.
-Global Accelerator moves the customer closer to the service pe providing access to the AWS global network
+Global Accelerator moves the customer closer to the service by providing access to the AWS global network
 - Global Accelerator is a network product: works on any TCP/UDP applications including web apps (HTTP/HTTPS).
 CloudFront only caches HTTP/HTTPS content
 - Global Accelerator does not cache anything.
 It does not understand the HTTP/HTTPS protocol